BENLYSTA recommended across multiple guidelines for both lupus and lupus nephritis1-4

 ** Substitute MPAA once low-dose CYC cycle is completed.

-Goal: complete renal response (CRR)
+Goal: Complete renal response (CRR)

 • Within 6–12 months, reduction in proteinuria to ≤0.5 g/g, and